 On this dayJan 15, 1991

-In 1984, the school board adopted a new student assignment plan that significantly reduced bussing and re-segregated Oklahoma City schools.
-Local parents of African American students initiated litigation challenging the new assignment plan and asking for reinstatement of the 1972 bussing decree.
+In 1984, the school board adopted a new student assignment plan that significantly reduced busing and re-segregated Oklahoma City schools.
+Local parents of Black students initiated litigation challenging the new assignment plan and asking for reinstatement of the 1972 busing decree.
 In 1989, the United States Court of Appeals for the Tenth Circuit reinstituted the decree, and the school board appealed to the United States Supreme Court.

 On January 15, 1991, the Court declared in a 5-3 decision written by Chief Justice William Rehnquist that federal desegregation injunctions were intended to be temporary.
 Despite troubling evidence that Oklahoma City schools were re-segregating under the district's new plan, the Court sent the case back to the lower federal court for assessment under a less stringent standard, which ultimately permitted the school board to proceed with the new plan.

 Justice Thurgood Marshall—who argued and won the Brown case in 1954—wrote a dissent, joined by Justices Harry Blackmun and John Paul Stevens, arguing that a desegregation decree should not be lifted when doing so recreates segregated "conditions likely to inflict the stigmatic injury condemned in Brown."
 Justice Marshall argued that by reaching its decision, “the majority today suggests that 13 years of desegregation was enough.”

 Learn more about how, to this day, public schools remain racially and economically segregated.